qiboteam/qibolab/doc/source/tutorials/circuits.rst

    :class: only-dark

 .. note::
-   Executing circuits using the Qibolab backend results to automatic application of the transpilation and compilation pipelines (:ref:`main_doc_transpiler`) which convert the circuit to a pulse sequence that is executed by the given platform.
+   Executing circuits using the Qibolab backend results to automatic application of the transpilation and compilation pipelines (:ref:`main_doc_compiler`) which convert the circuit to a pulse sequence that is executed by the given platform.
-   It is possible to modify these pipelines following the instructions in the :ref:`tutorials_transpiler` example.
+   It is possible to modify these pipelines following the instructions in the :ref:`tutorials_compiler` example.

 QASM Execution
 --------------